OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V.1.3.2
+* Imported images now have titles, captions, and alt text, if available
+* Fixed a bug if video embeds have empty enclosures

 = V.1.3.1 =
 * Fixed a bug where the service ID was not being set properly on uploaded articles